 I am registered with the ICO (Information Commissioner’s Office) as the Data Controller for Sussex Rainbow Counselling (Registration Number: ZA314171).

-Your personal details which I collect are listed in the registration form you complete when you begin counselling.
+Your personal details that I collect are listed in the registration form you complete when you begin counselling.
 These details are collected so I can contact you outside of our sessions, for example if I need to cancel a session or if I need to break confidentiality (as listed in our counselling contract).
 I also keep brief session notes to help me in my work with you and as an insurance requirement.

 In addition I collect information about you when you communicate prior to setting up sessions.
 This includes any communication you send to me through a contact form on my website, through email, text, phone call, social media messaging, social media posting or any other communication that you send.